Skip to contents

 Value

-The function returns the error, warning, or standart message, as a single character string, depending on what has been selected using the kind argument and if such message exists.
+The function returns the error, warning, or standard message, as a single character string, depending on what has been selected using the kind argument and if such message exists.

 NULL if no selected message returned and the print_no argument is FALSE.